bborn/communityengine/README.markdown

 --------------------------------
 1. From the command line

-		$rails site_name (create a rails app if you don't have one already)
+		$ rails site_name (create a rails app if you don't have one already)

 2. Install the engines plugin: